projecttacoma/fqm-execution/README.md

  queryInfo

 Options:
-  --debug                                     enable debug output (default: false) --report-type <report-type>                 type of report, "individual", "summary", "subject-list" -m, --measure-bundle <measure-bundle>       path to measure bundle -p, --patient-bundles <patient-bundles...>  paths to patient bundles.
-Required unless output type is dataRequirements.
+  --debug                                     Enable debug output (default: false).
+  --report-type <report-type>                 Type of report, "individual", "summary", "subject-list".
+  -m, --measure-bundle <measure-bundle>       Path to measure bundle.
+  -p, --patient-bundles <patient-bundles...>  Paths to patient bundles.
+Required unless --patient-ids is provided or output type is dataRequirements.
 Note: cannot be used with --patient-ids.
-  --patient-ids <ids...>                      (with --fhir-server-url) A list of patient ids an AsyncPatientSource will use to query a fhir server for patient data.
-Note: cannot be used with --patient-bundles.
+  --patient-ids <ids...>                      A list of patient ids an AsyncPatientSource will use to query a fhir server for patient data.
+Note: cannot be used with --patient-bundles, --as-patient-source and --fhir-server-url are required when --patient-ids is provided.
-  --as-patient-source                         Load bundles by creating cql-exec-fhir PatientSource to pass into library calls --fhir-server-url <url>                     (with --as-patient-source) Loads bundles into an AsyncPatientSource which queries the passed in FHIR server URL for patient data
+  --as-patient-source                         Load bundles by creating cql-exec-fhir PatientSource to pass into library calls.
+  --fhir-server-url <url>                     Loads bundles into an AsyncPatientSource which queries the passed in FHIR server URL for patient data.
+Note: --as-patient-source and --patient-ids are required when --fhir-server-url is provided.
-  -s, --measurement-period-start <date>       start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set
+  -s, --measurement-period-start <date>       Start date for the measurement period, in YYYY-MM-DD format (defaults to the start date defined in the Measure, or 2019-01-01 if not set.
                                               there)
-  -e, --measurement-period-end <date>         end date for the measurement period, in YYYY-MM-DD format (defaults to the end date defined in the Measure, or 2019-12-31 if not set there)
+  -e, --measurement-period-end <date>         End date for the measurement period, in YYYY-MM-DD format (defaults to the end date defined in the Measure, or 2019-12-31 if not set there).
-  --vs-api-key <key>                          API key, to authenticate against the valueset service to be used for resolving missing valuesets
+  --vs-api-key <key>                          API key, to authenticate against the valueset service to be used for resolving missing valuesets.
   --cache-valuesets                           Whether or not to cache ValueSets retrieved from the ValueSet service (default: false)
-  -h, --help                                  display help for command
+  -h, --help                                  Display help for command.
 ```

 E.g.